UzairNoman/bit-track-app/README.md

 # ETH Explorer Web App

-This app is an angular project demontration of how addresses can be scraped and connected to their real owner revealing some important details
+This app is an Angular project demontration of how addresses can be scraped and connected to their real owner revealing some important details

 ## Setting up for the first time
 1) Make sure to install [Node](https://nodejs.org/en/download/)